ITE-ALIVE/.github/profile/README.md

 <br/>

 ## ✔️ Proposal
-We propose ALIVE, an innovative smart home management application that addresses key limitations in current smart home ecosystems.
-ALIVE leverages a chat systems to provide a more intuitive and personalized user experience.
-The application allows users to register home appliances directly or import them from compatible apps, creating custom chat rooms for device management.
-ALIVE's core feature is its AI-driven chat interface, where users can communicate with their smart devices as if they were chatting with intelligent assistants.
-The system uses Large Language Models (LLMs) to interpret user instructions, coordinate device actions, and generate optimal execution plans.
-This approach enables complex scenario handling, such as sudden environment changes, by intelligently managing multiple devices simultaneously.
-By integrating AI-driven control and user-friendly interfaces, ALIVE aims to offer a more adaptive and efficient smart home experience.
+ALIVE is a service that controls smart homes through a conversational interface.
+This application, developed by our team, enables users to control their home appliances as naturally as chatting with an intelligent assistant.
+Users can register devices directly or import them from compatible apps to create personalized chat rooms, allowing them to build a customized smart home environment.

+The core technology of ALIVE is an AI-based chat system powered by Large Language Models (LLM).
+This system accurately interprets natural language commands from users and tracks conversation context to determine the most appropriate device control solutions.
+Through dialogue state tracking technology, it precisely understands user intentions and develops optimized execution plans, providing a more intuitive and efficient smart home experience.
+Through the combination of AI-based control systems and user-friendly interfaces, ALIVE realizes a more adaptive and personalized smart home solution.
 <br/>
 <br/>